pypa/interoperability-peps/pep-0440-versioning.rst

 potentially backporting security and bug fixes from later versions of the upstream project.

-Local version identifiers SHOULD NOT be used for upstream projects.
-Local version identifiers SHOULD be used by dowstream projects when releasing a version that is API compatible with the version of the upstream project identified by the public version identifier, but contains additional changes (such as bug fixes).
+Local version identifiers SHOULD NOT be used when publishing upstream projects to a public index server, but MAY be used to identify private builds created directly from the project source.
+Local version identifiers SHOULD be used by downstream projects when releasing a version that is API compatible with the version of the upstream project identified by the public version identifier, but contains additional changes (such as bug fixes).
 As the Python Package Index is intended solely for